 Country Answer Argentina Not yet.
 To any event, most large industrial users do not have offtaking commitments and demand is supplied through CAMMESA, which is the National Grid administrator.
+The Secretary of Energy authorized industrial users to request payment plans to cancel their electricity bills.
 Brazil Yes.
 However, it is not a widespread situation at this stage.
 In the power and gas markets, parties are considering such alternatives but are still seeking an agreed solution in general.
+As mentioned above: (i) in the natural gas market, Petrobras agreed not to charge 'take or pay' penalties provided in its gas supply agreements with Local Distribution Companies; and (ii) in the power market, some relief measures with focus on liquidity of Local Distribution Companies were announced.
 Chile Not yet.
 For further detail, please refer to Section B, Section 1(a) above.
 Colombia Yes.
 Particularly, some of the non-regulated offtakers/wholesale consumers, which are companies that consume over 55 MWh/month, have expressed their intention to claim force majeure in order to suspend their performance under previously executed PPAs.
 This occurs mainly in agreements where the offtaker stopped producing due to mandatory self-isolation, and it had a PPA which required it to pay for a minimum or a specific monthly amount of energy ("take or pay").
+Something similar is occurring in the fuel gas sector, where wholesale offtakers are starting to argue that the occurrence of a force majeure event does not oblige them to comply with the duties of their supply agreements.
 Costa Rica No. Ecuador Yes.
-Mexico Not that we are aware of at this moment.
+However, it is not a widespread situation at this stage.
+El Salvador No. Guatemala No. Honduras No. Mexico Not that we are aware of at this moment.

 Peru No. Please note that energy production and supply is one of the permitted essential services during the state of emergency.
-For further information, please refer to the link below: • Urgency Decree https://busquedas.elperuano.pe/normaslegales/decreto-supremo-que-declara-estado-de-emergencia-nacional-po-decreto-supremo-n-044-2020-pcm-1864948-2/ Spain Not yet.
+For further information, please refer to the link below: Urgency Decree https://busquedas.elperuano.pe/normaslegales/decreto-supremo-que-declara-estado-de-emergencia-nacional-po-decreto- supremo-n-044-2020-pcm-1864948-2/ Spain Not yet.
 However, in relation to energy supply contracts, the Spanish authorities have issued specific regulations that allow freelancers and companies to request the modification or temporary suspension of contracts.
-Based on that regulation, we expect that in the coming days some of the industry players will invoke the COVID-19 crisis to suspend planned deliveries.
+Based on that regulation, we expect that some of the industry players will try to invoke the COVID-19 crisis to suspend planned deliveries.
+Uruguay No claims have been asserted, but renegotiation of contracts are underway.
 Venezuela Offtakers are raising questions on suspensions of works due to COVID-19 on grounds of force majeure.